Back to all articles

 If you live on iOS and want a beautiful manual log → Bobby.
 The aesthetic and the one-time price make it a low-regret choice for a single-platform, phone-only user.

-If you want multi-currency, calendar integration, and zero bank connection → Subnesio.
+If you want multi-currency, calendar integration, and zero bank connection → the web-first option.
 Especially if you pay subscriptions in more than one currency, or you want renewals to show up in the calendar app you already check every day, or you'd rather not hand your transaction history to a third party.

 These are three different answers to three different questions, not three rivals fighting for the same user.
-The best tracker is the one whose trade-offs match yours.
+The best tracker is the one you will actually maintain.
+If bank-connected automation feels too invasive, try a manual reminder-based approach first.

 Frequently asked